 Is said to be the best colour for areas of team work, as its bright tone can raise positivity and happiness (smiley faced employees - always the goal!)
 Yellow stimulates mental activity and generates muscle energy, but it also apparently reminds people of food funnily enough.
 No wonder I was feeling hungry when I was writing this section.

 Yellow = positivity & happiness ~ Image source: MyOffice Co-Working Space, Bangkok via Blog E-Office

 In need of encouragement or mental stimulation?
 Then look no further, orange is your go to guy.
 It's a colour that is highly accepted amongst youths and represents happiness, success and determination.
 It is a highly visible colour and thus attracts attention with ease - eye catching!
 Use it to highlight the most important elements of your design, similar to what these guys have done below.
 Be more orange we say.

 Orange = creativity and success ~ SEC Interiors - Axalta Coating Systems Ltd Project

 Additional information & references: Colour Wheel Pro, 2015

 So there you have it guys, the astounding power of colour and what it can do to your office.

 We hope the blog inspires you to go wild!
-If you're looking for help on how to build the perfect office space, then consult our guide and infographic for office design and layout, and remember, all of our drawings and renderings are completely free of charge, so there's never been a better time to enquire and have us fulfill your wildest interior decoration dreams.
+Are you moving office?
+Or perhaps you're looking for help on how to build the perfect office space, then take a look at our office design and space planning services.
+And remember, all of our drawings and renderings are completely free of charge!
+So there's never been a better time to enquire and have us fulfill your wildest office fit-out dreams.